 Library for transparent bi-directional communication between Python and Arduino.
 Available on the official Arduino Library Manager and on the Python Package Index (with the command:

 When I was studying machine learning, I wanted to use those techniques in a physical environment.
 Thus, I built a 8 DOF spider robot.
 I followed the Kamrani’s rapid prototyping methodology: start with a simple design, build it, add more features, make the needed corrections, and then iterate the process several times.

 For the mechanical structure, I laser-cutted MDF and then assembled the pieces.

-Regarding the electronics of the spider, it has a 9 DOF IMU (for measuring the complete 3D pose: position and orientation), it has a current sensor (to measure the amperage consumed during the gait), and other components.
+Regarding the electronics of the spider, it has a 9 DOF IMU (for measuring the 3D orientation), it has a current sensor (to measure the amperage consumed during the gait), and other components.

 For the control algorithm, I developed an algorithm to maximize a reward function without applying reinforcement learning techniques, but supervised ML.
 The algorithm I proposed to make the robot learn to walk was later presented as part of my bachelor’s thesis.

 I implemented two Kalman filters using MATLAB.The first Kalman filter combined a noisy measurement and a model-based prediction to find the optimal estimate of the signal.

 The second Kalman filter blended three synthetic noisy signals, working as a sensor fusion Kalman filter.